ABOUT

 Founded in 1989, the center’s mission is to educate and inspire character and equality through the virtue and valor of World War II American veterans of Japanese ancestry.
 “Go For Broke” was the motto of the 442nd Regimental Combat Team, an army unit comprised of Japanese Americans from Hawaii and the mainland U.S.

-MAUI 100TH INFANTRY BATTALION VETERANS
+100TH INFANTRY BATTALION VETERANS

 Veterans, wives and widows of the men of the 100th Infantry Battalion.
 Members are active in community service, and each September hold a memorial service at our Center to commemorate the first 100th Infantry Battalion casualty in Italy on September 29, 1943.

-MILITARY AND INTELLIGENCE SERVICE
+MILITARY INTELLIGENCE SERVICE/MIS HAWAII

-MAUI SONS AND DAUGHTERS OF NISEI VETERANS
+MAUI'S SONS AND DAUGHTERS OF THE NISEI VETERANS

 Formed in 1981, the purpose of the organization is to perpetuate the memory and accomplishments of the Japanese Amercian soldiers of World War II.
 It is actively compiling oral histories of WWII veterans, and maintains an archive center of books, documents and memorabilia from the Nisei veterans and their families.